-Jones often said that his marriage to her helped him quell his ongoing battle with drugs and alcohol.
+Jones often said that his marriage to Sepulvado helped him end his battle with drugs and alcohol.

-It was no secret that Jones struggled with substance abuse during prior to marrying Nancy.
-He had earned the nickname “No-Show Jones” for showing up late to concerts, sometimes missing them entirely, due to being drunk and stoned.
+It was no secret that Jones struggled with substance abuse.
+He had earned the nickname “No-Show Jones” for missing shows because he was too drunk and stoned.

-Nancy didn’t tolerate that.
-She fired most Jones’ crew and took a managing role in his career.
-She made Jones call all the contacts that he had burned over the years and repair the damage.
+Sepulvado did not tolerate that behavior.
+She fired most of Jones’ crew and took a managing role in his career.
+To help him rebuild his reputation, she made him call all the contacts that he had burned over the years and repair the damage.

-Over the course of 18 years, Nancy stood by Jones through thick and thin while tried to kick booze and drugs.
-It wasn’t easy.
+Over the course of 18 years, Sepulvado stood by Jones through thick and thin while he kicked booze and drugs.
+But it wasn’t easy.

 “George was the sweetest man you could meet,” Nancy told The Tennessean.
 “But when George would drink, there was a devil that jumped inside of him.”

 It took a life-altering car accident in 1999 to finally set the Possum straight.
-While drunk driving, Jones hit a bridge in his SUV.
-The accident damaged his liver and lungs.
+While drunk driving Jones hit a bridge, damaging his liver and lungs.
 From then on he swore never to touch the stuff again.

-Their marriage was a fruitful one up until the day Jones passed on April 23, 2003.
-Had it not been for Nancy, Jones may not have made it as far as he did.
+Jones passed on April 23, 2003.
+Had it not been for Nancy Sepulvado, he may not have made it as far as he did.